 Cats may find another area appealing for the reasons listed above.
 Also, if an area has been previously soiled, the odor of the urine or feces may be enticing for a cat to eliminate over.
 Thorough cleaning of soiled areas should be performed.

 - Use an enzymatic cleaner that helps break down the proteins in the urine or feces thus neutralizing odors.
-Soak the area thoroughly and allow to dry.
+Soak the area thoroughly and allow it to dry.
 (Nature’s Miracle, Urine Off, Anti-Icky Poo, Urine Away)

 - Use objects or deterrents to make the affected area less appealing

-- Plastic liners, aluminum foil, furniture or plants placed over the area
+- Plastic liners, aluminum foil, furniture, or plants placed over the area

 - Fragranced deodorizers or perfumes or SSScat™ air spray to deter from area

 - Fill sinks or tubs with water to discourage use.